 It is not often the minutes from an RBA meeting cause a stir.
 Most of the time, analysts and economists look for small differences in wording from one set of minutes to another.
 Any change is thought to imply a change in the RBA Board’s thinking, especially when everyone, including the RBA Board, is aware of the scrutiny the words in each set of minutes is given.
 So it is rare for anything blatant to be included.

-The July minutes are different.
-The publication of the minutes triggered an immediate rise in bonds yields, the Aussie spiked against major currencies (the U.S. dollar from 78.0 cents to 79.1 cents) and the odds of a rate rise in 2018 increased markedly, with a second increase also partially factored in.
+The July minutes were different.
+The publication of the minutes triggered an immediate rise in bonds yields, the Aussie spiked against major currencies (from 78.0 U.S. cents to 79.1 U.S. cents) and the odds of a rate rise in 2018 increased markedly, with a second increase also partially factored in.

 Not only were the minutes more positive in tone but a new paragraph was inserted and it contained an unexpected discussion of the neutral cash rate, which is the cash rate which neither promotes nor hinders economic growth.
 This is the paragraph in question:

 “Members discussed the Bank’s work estimating the neutral real interest rate for Australia.
 The various estimates suggested that the rate had been broadly stable until around 2007, but had since fallen by around 150 basis points to around 1%.
 This equated to a neutral nominal cash rate of around 3.5%, given that medium-term inflation expectations were well anchored around 2.5%, although there is significant uncertainty around this estimate.”

 The neutral rate has been receiving a lot of air time lately.
 Janet Yellen talked about it in her testimonies to various U.S. congressional bodies and when MPC member Kristin Forbes talked about the natural rate she was implicitly referring to the real neutral rate, which is the neutral adjusted for inflation.